ungleich/cdist/docs/src/man1/cdist.rst

 **--colors WHEN**
     Colorize cdist's output.
 If enabled, cdist will use different colors for different log levels.
-    COLORED_OUTPUT recognizes the values 'always', 'never',
-    and 'auto' (the default).
+    WHEN recognizes the values 'always', 'never', and 'auto' (the default).

     If the value is 'auto', colored output is enabled if stdout is a TTY unless the NO_COLOR (https://no-color.org/) environment variable is defined.